Preparing spin-squeezed states in Rydberg atom arrays via quantum optimal control: Results

 \subsection{Final squeezed states with $N=8$}

-Optimizing the final state of a many-body system governed by a time-dependent Hamiltonian poses significant numerical challenges, particularly as the system size \( N \) increases—due to the exponential growth of the Hilbert space—or when the number of discrete time steps \( M \) becomes large.
-We first focus on relatively small spin chains with \( N \leq 10 \) and a moderate number of time steps, \( M = 30 \).\footnote{Some results for $M=100$ and $M=3$ are discussed in Sec.~\ref{sec:M_3_and_100}.} Fig.~\ref{fig:summary} shows the Wineland spin-squeezing parameter achieved by these optimized pulses across different system sizes.
-For systems up to \( N = 8 \) the resulting spin squeezing approaches the absolute lower bound given by $\xi_W^2= 1/(1 +N/2)$~\cite{Pezz__2018}.\footnote{This bound can be saturated by some specific linear combination of three Dicke states~\cite{Pezz__2018}.} Notably, the squeezing obtained using optimized pulses significantly exceeds that obtained using a simple quench (time-independent Hamiltonian) with Van der Waals or dipolar interactions in ring geometries of comparable size (see the green and pink curves in Fig.~\ref{fig:summary}).\\
+Optimizing the final state of a many-body system governed by a time-dependent Hamiltonian poses significant numerical challenges, particularly as the system size \( N \) increases---due to the exponential growth of the Hilbert space---or when the number of discrete time steps \( M \) becomes large.
+We first focus on relatively small spin chains with \( N \leq 10 \) and a moderate number of time steps, \( M = 30 \) (additional results for \( M=100 \) and \( M=3 \) are discussed in Sec.~\ref{sec:M_3_and_100}).

+Figure~\ref{fig:summary} shows the Wineland spin-squeezing parameter achieved by optimized pulses across different system sizes.
+For systems up to \( N = 8 \), the resulting spin squeezing approaches the absolute lower bound \( \xi_W^2 = 1/(1+N/2) \), which can be saturated by specific linear combinations of three Dicke states~\cite{Pezz__2018}.

+For comparison, we also include the results of a simpler {\em quench} protocol.
+There, the system evolves from an initial product state under a time-independent Hamiltonian that includes only spin–spin interactions ($\hat H_0$ in the Ising case), with no external field ($\Delta = \Omega = 0$).
+We consider both the Ising van der Waals and XY dipolar interactions, relevant to Rydberg atom arrays ~\cite{Henriet_2020}.
+During the evolution, we determine at each time step the mean spin direction and then search for the optimal squeezing axis in the orthogonal plane.
+The Wineland parameter is computed accordingly, and the reported results correspond to the minimum value obtained over both time and measurement direction.
+Notably, the squeezing obtained with optimized pulses significantly exceeds that achieved by the quench protocol in ring geometries of comparable size (see Fig.~\ref{fig:summary}).
 The control landscape is highly non-convex, featuring numerous local minima which complicate the optimization.
-On the other hand, the tendency of different random initial conditions to converge to distinct local optima allows to sample a broad region of the state space.
-In particular, the states obtained by this method cover a wide range of mean magnetization.\footnote{It is also possible to add a term in the cost function to target a specific value of the mean magnetization $\langle J_z\rangle$ in the final state.} Figure ~\ref{fig:histo8} presents the Wineland parameter and the mean magnetization for various output states obtained with \( N = 8 \).
+On the other hand, the tendency of different random initial conditions to converge to distinct local optima allows us to sample a broad region of the state space.
+In particular, the states obtained by this method cover a wide range of mean magnetization.
+It is also possible to add a term in the cost function to target a specific value of the mean magnetization $\langle \hat{J}_z\rangle$ in the final state.
+Figure ~\ref{fig:histo8} presents the Wineland parameter and the mean magnetization for various output states obtained with \( N = 8 \).